 8 Ways To Make a Fun SurveySo how do you make a fun online survey, especially if the topic is pretty dry?
 There are a number of ways to engage people with surveys.
 Even if you don’t have any particularly “fun questions to ask,” there are still a number of ways to create a survey that will get responses.
 Here’s our top eight ways to make a fun survey online.

 1. Use Visual AppealStudies show that humans are 90% visual beings, processing visuals 60,000 times faster than text.
 So, while you want respondents to read your questions, they’re more likely to do so if the survey or form has eye appeal!
 This could mean using a template with an attractive or fun background, including images that sync up with the questions, or choosing a nice-looking font.
-Another way to make your survey visually appealing is to make it responsive.
-With responsive design, your surveys will render, or display, on any device or screen, regardless of size.
-To account for the size of the screen, elements on the page will automatically rearrange themselves, shrink, or expand as necessary.
-Otherwise, images and text can be cut off on mobile devices, and there’s nothing fun about that!
+Learn more about photo surveys and polls with pictures.

 2. Be FunnyThis may seem like a no-brainer: Make a survey fun by being funny!
 Of course, certain professional surveys, and surveys surrounding certain topics, should not tickle the funny bone.
 However, when humor fits within the context of your survey, put it to use to create engaging survey questions!
 This could mean wording your questions in a humorous way, creating fun survey questions, including funny GIFs, and more.